PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Hence, the idea of keeping communications secret by protecting the communication channel is a hopelessly delusional aspiration for much of the modern world.
 Everything we know warrants severe paranoia: you should always assume that someone is listening.
 And cryptography is the main tool we have to obtain any kind of security in this modern environment.

-### Notes
-[^1]: For a good summary of the story, see Simon Singh, *The Code Book*, Fourth Estate (London, 1999), pp. 82-99.
-A short movie of the story was made by Andrew Allen in 2010.
-You can find the movie, “The Thomas Beale Cipher,” on its website [^1].

-[^2]: This image is available on the Wikipedia page for the Beale ciphers [^2].

-[^3]: To be exact, the important applications of cryptographic schemes have been concerned with secrecy.
-Kids, for instance, frequently use simple cryptographic schemes for “fun”.
-Secrecy is not really a concern in those cases [^3].

-[^4]: Bruce Schneier, *Applied Cryptography*, 2nd edn, 2015 (Indianapolis, IN: John Wiley & Sons), p.
-2 [^4].

-[^5]: See Jonathan Katz and Yehuda Lindell, *Introduction to Modern Cryptography*, CRC Press (Boca Raton, FL: 2015), esp. pp. 16–23, for a good description [^5].

-[^6]: Cf. Katz and Lindell, ibid., p.
-3. I think their characterization has some issues, so present a slightly different version of their statement here [^6].
+**Notes:**

-[^7]: See, for instance, Olga Khazan, “The creepy, long-standing practice of undersea cable tapping”, *The Atlantic*, July 16, 2013 (available at [The Atlantic](https://www.theatlantic.com/international/archive/2013/07/the-creepy-long-standing-practice-of-undersea-cable-tapping/277855/)) [^7].
+[7] See, for instance, Olga Khazan, “The creepy, long-standing practice of undersea cable tapping”, *The Atlantic*, July 16, 2013 (available at [The Atlantic](https://www.theatlantic.com/international/archive/2013/07/the-creepy-long-standing-practice-of-undersea-cable-tapping/277855/)).

 # Mathematical Foundations of Cryptography I